Sir Adam Beck Hydroelectric Generating Stations: Water diversion

 The open cut Chippawa-Queenston Power Canal diverts water from the Welland River to the stations.
-Upstream of the International Control Dam are three tunnel intakes which run under Niagara Falls, Ontario and surface 2 km upstream of the Sir Adam Beck Generating Stations.
+Upstream of the International Control Dam there are three tunnel intakes which run under Niagara Falls, Ontario, and surface 2 km upstream of the Sir Adam Beck Generating Stations.
 All three tunnel intakes are upstream of the Control Dam, however one of the three tunnels is unseen, under the water, located directly in front of the Control Dam, Control Tower.
 The open cut canal and the tunnel canal cross at the "Cross Over" where there is a third channel feeding the 174 MW pump generating station 43°08′40″N 79°03′36″W which pumps water up into the man-made reservoir at night and generates electricity during the day, feeding the water back to the Sir Adam Beck Generating Complex.

 The International Control Dam, operated by Ontario Power Generation, controls the water diversions from the Niagara River and dispatches the water between the New York Power Authority and Ontario Power Generation in accordance with the terms of the 1950 Niagara Treaty.

 This treaty, designed to ensure an "unbroken curtain of water" is flowing over the falls, states that during daylight time during the tourist season (1 April to 31 October) there must be 100,000 cuft/s of water flowing over the falls, and during the night and off-tourist season there must be 50,000 cuft/s of water flowing over the falls.
 This treaty is monitored by the International Niagara Board of Control.